alexandr-kotikhov/sca/README.md

 # sca
-Create environment to write and envoke bash scripts useful
+Create an environment to write and envoke bash scripts useful